giordanidev/aion-classic-mods-py/README.md

 - The app SHOULD detect your install directories automatically depending on which versions of the game you have installed.
 If it doesn't you can go to the options and select the game path directory manually.

 ## AION CHAT FILTER:
 The chat filter will try to remove bot spam messages from any chat windows.
-It does not iclude in-game mails.
+It does not include in-game mails.

 ## JAPANESE CRIT/PARRY/BLOCK/DODGE/RESIST FONTS:
 ![Crit Preview](https://i.imgur.com/QYhucVk.png)